bradenrayhorn/papershamir/README.md

 # archive notice

-This project is superceded by https://github.com/bradenrayhorn/paper-backup
+This project is superseded by https://github.com/bradenrayhorn/paper-backup

 # papershamir